9 Things to Do in Japan During the Autumn Season

 Photo by Tataya Kudo/Shutterstock

-Forget about pumpkin spice - in Japan, people like to indulge in kabocha pudding (a pumpkin-like squash), sweet potato cake and chestnut cream-filled dorayaki.
-As for wagashi (traditional Japanese sweets), September is the month to enjoy tsukimi manju, a cute rabbit-shaped sweet for enjoying with tea.
-Ohagi, sweet red bean paste wrapped around glutinous mochi rice, and kuriyokan, a sweet chestnut confection, are also popular autumn wagashi.
+Forget about pumpkin spice—in Japan, autumn treats take on a different flavor.
+People indulge in kabocha pudding (made from a pumpkin-like squash), sweet potato cake, and chestnut cream-filled dorayaki.
+September is the time to enjoy tsukimi manju, a rabbit-shaped sweet traditionally eaten with tea during the moon-viewing festival.
+Other popular autumn wagashi include ohagi, made of sweet red bean paste wrapped around glutinous mochi rice, and kuriyokan, a chestnut-flavored jelly confection.

 Take a Trip to an Onsen Town